yujunz/gitlab.com-runbooks/troubleshooting/snowplow/README.md

 1. A quick curl check should give you a good response of **OK**.
 This same URL is used for individual collector nodes to check health against port 8000.
   - ```curl https://snowplow.trx.gitlab.net/health```
-1. Log into AWS and verify that there are collector nodes in the **SnowPlowNLBTargetGroup** target group.
+1. Log into GPRD AWS and verify that there are collector nodes in the **SnowPlowNLBTargetGroup** target group.
 If not, something has gone wrong with the **SnowPlowCollector** auto scaling group.
 1. Check Route53 in AWS and verify that snowplow.trx.gitlab.net is still